-As Alberta continues to wait for the opportunity to offer delivery, the ACC is working hard to advocate on behalf of all cannabis retailers in the province which would also become instrumental in helping other provinces follow suit.
-British Columbia is now set to open up delivery sales by July 15, 2021, and ACCRES, along with numerous advocates, worked hard towards making this initiative a reality.
+The ACC works hard to advocate on behalf of all cannabis retailers in the province which also becomes instrumental in helping other provinces follow suit.
+British Columbia opened up delivery sales in July, 2021, and ACCRES, along with numerous advocates, worked hard towards making this initiative a reality.
 This proves another good reason to get involved with local cannabis associations who form the voice of cannabis retailers and need collective input to help make effective lobbying efforts with all levels of government.

 The inroads these associations make are paramount to the continued success of cannabis retailers and to working within the restrictions and regulations set out by governing bodies.
 Associations are valuable resources and a great avenue for startups, long-standing retailers, and their staff to connect, get involved in industry events, and engage in educational opportunities.

 In addition to having a powerful, compliant, and scalable POS and inventory management system like Greenline, one of TLC’s secret ingredients to a successful cannabis business is having the right staff in place.
 TLC is fortunate to have some very capable managers that the owners trust and can rely on.
 They harness the energy of their very knowledgeable staff of budtenders, who interact with and educate their customers every day, and are essential to their continued success.